This post may contain affiliate links. Please read our disclosure policy.

 • Layer sliced red onions onto the bread after the tomatoes.

-• Spread a layer of Dijon mustard or mayonnaise on each slice of bread; it will add extra flavor and help hold the sandwich together when you flip it.
+• Spread a layer of Dijon mustard or mayonnaise on each slice of bread.
+This adds extra flavor and helps hold the sandwich together when you flip it.

 How to Make a Tuna Melt Sandwich